enqueuezero/site/content/pseudo-random-numbers.md

 ### Mersenne Twister

-Mersenne Twister algorithm is a pseudo-random number generator that produces 53-bit precision floats in a period of 2^19937-1.
+Mersenne Twister algorithm is a PRNG that produces 53-bit precision floats in a period of 2^19937-1.
 It's one of the most extensively tested RNGs.

-People like it because it's fast, re-entrant, and efficient.
+People like it because it's fast, thread-safe, and efficient.
 The extensive period reduces the probability of causing issues.

 The disadvantage of Mersenne Twister is that it uses relatively larger buffer than other PRNG algorithms.